 Great potential of organic EL displays

 In organic EL displays for smartphones, a component called “the circular polarization plate” is essential to minimize sunlight reflection and ensure images projected on the display are clear by making black blacker in daylight.
 Retardation films coated with liquid crystals are considered superior to stretched films for this component as smartphone manufacturers strive to make their products thinner and lighter.
-To meet this demand, DNP has developed a technology that transfers a liquid crystal-coating layer only one micron thick from the carrier film triacetyl cellulose (TAC) to the circular polarization plate.
-Stretched film reportedly has to be as thick as fifty microns to provide these same functions.

 “In recent years organic EL displays have been increasingly replacing LCDs as display units, and DNP is one of only a handful of players in the world that offers liquid crystal coating,” Kuroda said.
 DNP's liquid crystal coating is now used in global brand smartphones and tablets.

 Such a development cannot be accomplished by a single researcher.
 It requires dedicated teamwork.
 Kuroda, who studied liquid crystals at a Tokyo University of Science graduate school, specializes in optics, an area of study he self-taught after joining DNP.
 “Our team includes researchers who specialize in liquid crystals, alignment layers and triacetyl cellulose films,” Kuroda said.
 “If our product is a success, we will all win.
 We can cherish our victory together.”